sailex428/AI-NPC-Launcher/README.md

    - Visit [Ollamas Website](https://ollama.com/) and download the installer for your operating system.

 2. **Install and Run Ollama**:
    - Follow the setup instructions to install.
+   - Download a model (i recommend the gemma2 model)
    - Start Ollama and ensure it's running in the background.

 3. **Connect to the Mod**:
    - Use the `/npc add` command with `ollama` as the model type.
-   - Example: `/npc add npcname true ollama llama-2`
+   - Example: `/npc add sailex true ollama gemma2`
    - if your server runs on a diffrent address you can set that via `/setconfig npc.llm.ollama.url <youre server address>`.

 ## Development Status